WHAT CAUSES SPINAL STENOSIS?

-Greys Anatomy tells us the every organ and gland in the human body is controlled by nerves that exit the spinal column.
-If there is mechanical stress present in the spine, this will produce structural misalignments and nerve impingement, Impinged nerves alter the normal physiology of organ anatomy and leads to dysfunction or disease.
+Greys Anatomy tells us that every organ and gland in the human body is controlled by nerves that exit the spinal column.
+If there is mechanical stress present in the spine, this will produce structural misalignments and nerve impingement.
+Impinged nerves alter the normal physiology of organ anatomy and leads to dysfunction or disease.
 We have seen cases of stenosis that produced bloating, erectile disfunction, enlarged prostate, bladder problems, heart arrhythmia, asthma and pain such as fibromyalgia and neuropathy.

 TYPES OF SPINAL STENOSIS

 Mechanical stress from excessive flexion (bending forward) can produce spinal stenosis in the cervical spine, thoracic spine and lumbar spine.
 Flexion causes the vertebra to shift backwards and narrows the opening where the neurological structures reside.
 This produces nerve impingement and results in pain and/or adverse organ physiology.

 What Are the Treatment Options for Cervical, Thoracic, and Lumbar Stenosis Available to Me?